ethereum/meteor-dapp-wallet/README.md

 # Ethereum Wallet Ðapp

-The Ethereum Wallet Dapp -- "Wallet" -- is a dapp originally intended for use within the now-deprecated Mist Browser.
+The Ethereum Wallet Dapp is a dapp originally intended for use within the now-deprecated Mist Browser.
 There is also a web-hosted version on [https://wallet.ethereum.org](https://wallet.ethereum.org).
-This edition has been hosted in this way for a number of years, mainly to enable users who created multisig wallets to continue to be able to manage them.
+This is hosted in order to enable users who created multisig wallets using Mist to continue to be able to manage them.

-Keep in mind that to use the web-hosted version of Wallet, you will need to run geth!
+To use the web-hosted Wallet, you will need to locally run geth!

 ## Notices